bennettoxford/update-dependencies-action/README.md

 | update_command | Command to update the dependencies | yes | just update-dependencies |
 | on_changes_command|A command to run if changes are detected|no|None|
 | token | The token that the action will use to create and update the pull request | no | GITHUB_TOKEN

+## Workflows triggered by pull requests

+Pull requests created by actions using the default `GITHUB_TOKEN` cannot trigger other workflows.

+You can pass an `on_changes_command` which can run tests, checks etc that would usually run when a PR is opened.

+Alternatively, you can pass a token that is allowed to create further workflows and pass it as the `token` input to this action.

+Or see the `create-pull-request` [docs][2] for other options.

 ## Releasing a new version